A golden girl gone blue.

 What the public didn’t know was that Karin Schubert’s segue into hardcore wasn’t a capricious choice on her part.
 Her son, who was desperately addicted to drugs, had become so out of control that his mother became the target of his violent outbursts.
 Schubert left her career behind and fled to Spain initially before agreeing to pose for the hardcore pictorials to earn the money needed to get her son treatment.
 When the money ran out she took the inevitable next step into hardcore films.
 Using her notoriety as leverage, Schubert negotiated a 180,000DM contract and began to appear alongside major X-stars such as Roberto Malone, Ilona Staller and John Holmes.

 The money she made making these films may have helped treat her son’s drug addiction, but no amount of money could shield Karin Schubert from the depression that was descending upon her.
-It was a darkness she had battled since she was 11, surviving the sexual abuse she suffered at the hands of her father.
+It was a darkness she had battled since she was 11, as she relayed on a talk show that she had been the victim of sexual abuse.

 While all of her performances in hardcore films are competent and professional, each successive film found a hardness creeping into view.
 This wasn’t a loss of beauty from aging, Schubert was as striking a presence in her 40’s as she had been in her 20’s, but more the hardening of a woman’s heart as she sinks into an abyss.
 She was a huge star once again and making money, but it wasn’t enough.